 But the purpose of church marketing is to find effective ways to share the good news of Jesus Christ with those who need to hear it.
 It’s not about selling a product or becoming rich and famous.

 Consider your motives and goals, and find language to express those genuinely – that’s what church marketing is all about!

 Key question: Are we holding back from reaching more people because of incorrect mindsets around marketing?

-5 Church Marketing Principles to Put Into Place
+8 Church Marketing Do’s to Put Into Place

 Now that you know some common church marketing pitfalls to avoid let’s focus on some tips you can take action on for a church marketing plan for growth.